Wynne's Folly

-Wynne's Folly, also known as the Clarke House, is a historic plantation house located near Engelhard, Hyde County, North Carolina.
+Wynne's Folly, also known as the Clarke House, is a historic plantation house located near Engelhard, North Carolina.
 It was built about 1848, and is two-story, five bay by five bay, vernacular Greek Revival style frame dwelling.
 It sits on a low brick pier foundation, shallow pyramidal roof pierced by pairs of interior end chimneys, and a wide frieze and overhanging cornice.

 It was added to the National Register of Historic Places in 1977.

 Wynne's Folly was built for Richard Wynn, who wished to impress a woman.